Celebrating Women’s History Month at Read-A-Romance!

 Is there a moment in your research when some specific historical moment or event came to life for you?
 Tell us about it.

 My second book, TALLIES’S KNIGHT, was set partly in Europe during the Peace of Amiens, a break of about a year during the Napoleonic wars, when English tourists —and my hero and heroine— thinking the war was finally over, flocked to Europe.
 I was madly researching, and in the footnote of this book and that, I came across references to letters written by a woman called Catherine Willmott.

 I eventually tracked down her collected letters in the rare book section of my state library, and I made arrangements to read them.
 Her writing was so vivid and lively I felt an instant connection with her — and amazingly, she had taken the exact same route as my heroine, and had even escaped from Italy the same way when Napoleon invaded The Piedmont and war was resumed.

 And for fun ~ Tell us about your Favorite Historical Crush. ;o) (This can be either a historical or fictional crush.)
 Why?

-Piper is generously giving away an e-copy of any one of her titles on Amazon (US readers only, apologies to international friends).
-To enter the giveaway, leave a comment below or on the Facebook post you’ll find here (or both – Share the Love!) ;o) by 11:59 pm PST April 2, 2016.
+Anne is generously giving away two books, one to a US and one to an international reader.
+(Winner’s choice of Anne’s books, as long as it’s available.)
+To enter the giveaway, leave a comment below or on the Facebook post you’ll find here (or both – Share the Love!) ;o) by 11:59 pm PST April 5, 2016.
 Good luck!